 VCT tax relief at a glance

 This tax year you can invest up to £200,000 in VCTs and receive tax relief of up to £60,000.
 To benefit, you must have paid or owe as much tax during the tax year in which you invest.
 To keep the relief, you must hold the investment for at least five years.

 Although most VCTs are growth investments, and any growth is tax free, the majority of returns (if any) are normally paid through tax-free dividends.

-Many VCTs pay a tax-free dividend of around 5% – equivalent to a taxable dividend of 7.41% (higher-rate taxpayers) or 8.1% (additional-rate taxpayers).
+If a VCT were to pay a tax-free dividend of 5% that would be equivalent to a taxable dividend of 7.41% (higher-rate taxpayers) or 8.1% (additional-rate taxpayers).

-A diverse, well established VCT portfolio can therefore produce the satisfying thud of dividend cheques on the doormat throughout the year.
+A diverse, well established VCT portfolio can therefore produce the satisfying stream of dividends throughout the year.
 Indeed, during the 12 months to March 2018 the VCT sector paid out aggregate dividends of approximately £398 million.